February 7, 2025

 • Consistent insert placement and stability are key requirements

-If you share your part requirements, expected volumes, and whether inserts are needed, a molding partner can recommend the most efficient approach.
+If you share your part requirements, expected volumes, and insert needs, a molding partner can recommend the most efficient setup.

 Next Step: If Your Project Requires Insert Molding